Integrating large language models and active inference to understand eye movements in reading and dyslexia: Methods

 Saccade selection arises from a competition among policies spanning all hierarchical levels, determining the location of the next word in the sentence (Level 3), syllable in the word (Level 2), and letter in the syllable (Level 1).
 The number of policies at each level varies depending on the simulation.
 For example, when reading 8-word sentences in Simulation 2, the model uses 8 policies to jump among words, 4 policies to jump among syllables and 5 policies to jump among letters.

 Policy selection considers the Expected Free Energy (EFE) described in \eqref{eq:EFE}.
 In our simulations, we employ flat prior preferences on Content and Location (denoted as $\mathbf{C}^{(i)}_1$ and $\mathbf{C}^{(i)}_2)$, respectively), resulting in policy selection that solely weighs the information gain associated with the following word, syllable, or letter.
-However, in Simulation 4, policy selection also depends on the greater preference $\mathbf{C}^{(i)}_3)$ for receiving a "correct" than a "wrong" feedback response (we remind that this factor is absent in the other simulations).
+However, in Simulation 4, policy selection also depends on the greater preference $(\mathbf{C}^{(i)}_3)$ for receiving a "correct" than a "wrong" feedback response (we remind that this factor is absent in the other simulations).

 Furthermore, policy selection considers the prior distribution over policies (denoted as $\mathbf{E}^{(i)}$).
 Our simulations adopt flat priors for Level 1 ($\mathbf{E}^{(1)}$) and Level 2 ($\mathbf{E}^{(2)}$), signifying no inherent constraints on transitioning between letters within a syllable or between syllables within a word.
 To discourage overly long saccades, a finite moving window for favored transitions among word locations is set for Level 3 ($\mathbf{E}^{(3)}$).
 This is achieved through a Poisson distribution $Pois(\lambda)$, where $\lambda$ equals 6 (as displayed in Figure~\ref{fig:Epriors}, depicted by red bars).
-Additionally, the probability of reading the same word consecutively is set to zero, resulting in the normalization of the distribution.
+Additionally, the probability of reading the same word after having already recognized it is set to zero, resulting in the normalization of the distribution (note however that it the distribution allows backtracking to a previous word during reading).
 This culminates in the distribution depicted by the black bars in Figure~\ref{fig:Epriors}.
 The chosen distribution enables the creation of a finite window to determine probabilities related to the content under consideration.
 Iterating this window at each step enables the processing of sentences of arbitrary length.

 Furthermore, Figure~\ref{fig:TREE} presents a schematic illustration of the textual elements inferred by the model while reading the sentence "Active inference model of eye movements" as depicted in Figure~\ref{fig:HAI_model}.
 The diagram distinguishes between two factors of the generative model -- Content and Location -- illustrated by the left and right trees, respectively.
 The left (content) tree in Figure~\ref{fig:TREE} demonstrates that the model infers the first word "active" at Level 2 by examining the letter "a".
 This, in turn, leads to the inference of the syllable "ac" at Level 1, followed by the letters "t" and "e", enabling the inference of the syllable "tive" at Level 2.
 The right (location) tree in Figure~\ref{fig:TREE} shows the respective locations of these three letters "a", "t", and "e" within their syllables at Level 1, and the positions of "ac" and "tive" within the word at Level 2.
 This process continues for the subsequent words (excluding "of" and "eye", which are skipped during reading, as seen in Figure \ref{fig:TREE}), until the entire sentence is recognized.